 Tschenglser Hochwand (Italian: Croda di Cengles) is situated in Italian South Tyrol (Südtirol / Alto Adige) in Ortler Group.
-The summit is 3375 m high and it is one of the best view points to Ortler and neighboring mountains.
+The summit is 3375 m high and it is one of the best view points to Ortles, Gran Zebrù and neighboring mountains.

-The mountain lies on the northern end of valley called Zaytal (Valle di Zai) and in the northeast has its “own” glacier: Tschenglser Ferner (Vedretta di Cengles).
-Opposite, in the southeast, in the another side of Zaytal, we have the following summits: Kleine Angelusspitze (L’Angelo Piccolo, 3318 m), Hohe Angelusspitze (L’Angelo Grande, 3521 m) and Vertainspitze (Cima Vertana, 3545 m).
-In northwest of Tschenglser Hochwand lies the valley of Razoi.
+The mountain lies on the Northern end of the valley called Zaytal (Valle di Zai) and in the Northeast has its “own” glacier: the small Tschenglser Ferner (Vedretta di Cengles).
+Opposite, in the Southeast, in the other side of Valle di Zai, we have the following summits: Kleine Angelusspitze (L’Angelo Piccolo, 3318 m), Hohe Angelusspitze (L’Angelo Grande, 3521 m) and Vertainspitze (Cima Vertana, 3545 m).
+In the Northwest of Tschenglser Hochwand lies the valley of Razoi.

 The first ascent of Tschenglser Hochwand (Croda di Cengles) was achieved in 1871 by V. Hecht and guide J. Pingerra.